Best Portable Chargers and Power Banks in 2026

 Pros:

-- 45W USB-C output - Fast enough for most laptops and tablets
+- 45W USB-C output handles most tablets and lighter laptops

 Cons:

-- Heavy for capacity - Weighs more than some competitors with similar capacity
+- Heavier than some alternatives with similar capacity

 👉 View product details